vinay019/Week08_Assignment_Monorepo/README.md

 ## Instructions on how to run your app:

-Please visit https://week08-assignment-monorepo.onrender.com and click on the Get a new quote button to view the quotes pulled from the server.
+Please visit https://week08-assignment-monorepo-server.onrender.com first so the server side is woken up.
+After that, please visit https://week08-assignment-monorepo.onrender.com and click on the Get a new quote button to view the quotes pulled from the server.

 ## Lighthouse report: N.A.